shadowed1/ChromeOS_PowerControl/README.md

 ## Requires Developer Mode.

 ### - Customize battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
-### - Features global commands and can optionally allow BatteryControl + disabling Intel Turbo Boost to boot automatically.
+### - Features global commands and can optionally disable Intel Turbo Boost on boot automatically.

 ### __How to Install:__